mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---

 # On the need or theory...
-Greenhill and Gray (2005) write: "many expansion scenarios are little more than plausible narratives.
+- Greenhill and Gray (2005) write: "many expansion scenarios are little more than plausible narratives.
 A common feature of these narratives is the assertion that a particular lineof evidence (archaeological, linguistic, or genetic) is 'consistent with' the scenario.
 'Consistent with' covers a multitude of sins.
+- Regressions and Spatial Econometrics - Leave me wondering what the DGP is...

 ---
 # So why believe the AAH (or not)?
-- ### Occam's Razor?
+- Occam's Razor
-- ### Minimum effort or \# of moves?
+- Minimum effort or \# of moves
-- ### Dyer (1956, p.
+- Dyer (1956, p.
 613) hits upon the idea of conserving moves of a particular sort: "...the probabilities of different reconstructed migrations are in inverse relation to the number of language movements required."

 ---
 # Problem Preview